 The market is gaining supply (homes for sale) faster than they are being sold.

 Oh boy.
-Here we see sales prices dropping from what appears to be a “peak” in June 2018.
+Here we see sales prices starting to rise again as we move into spring and summer.
 But this is not a reason to panic.
 We can see home prices often peak in June and drop the latter half of the year.
 This is cyclical and normal (see how it dropped the same last year in graph below).

 BUT….a year over year comparison is important to get some perspective as to where we are trending.
 A year ago homes were selling about the same as they are now.
 What we need to keep an eye on is if home prices increase this spring and summer again.
 Last year home prices actually rose around $35,000 to its summer peak.
 With inventory starting to rise again we will have to keep an eye on if prices rise again as well.